-CDP supports the right of Christian schools to continue to teach Christian doctrine in their curriculum (for example Creation) and to freely choose the staff they wish to employ.
-CDP believes these important privileges are critical to retaining and protecting the Christian ethos upon which these schools were founded.
+C4C supports the right of Christian schools to continue to teach Christian doctrine in their curriculum (for example Creation) and to freely choose the staff they wish to employ.
+C4C believes these important privileges are critical to retaining and protecting the Christian ethos upon which these schools were founded.

-CDP believes that the adherents of other religions are entitled to freedom of worship and expression provided that they also accept that Christian beliefs and practices can continue to be upheld freely.
-Adherents of non Christian religions should recognise that in case of conflict between their tradition and Christian traditions, the Christian practice prevails out of respect for Australia’s well established Christian heritage.
-For example, CDP supports the observance of Christmas and Easter by State schools and local governments.
+C4C believes that the adherents of other religions are entitled to freedom of worship and expression provided that they also accept that Christian beliefs and practices can continue to be upheld freely.
+Adherents of non-Christian religions should recognise that in case of conflict between their tradition and Christian traditions, the Christian practice prevails out of respect for Australia’s well established Christian heritage.
+For example, C4C supports the observance of Christmas and Easter by State schools and local governments.

 MEDIA, INTERNET AND CENSORSHIP

 Media, including television, films and the internet, play an increasingly influential role in the formation of public opinion and taste.
 Children, including teenagers, are especially vulnerable to media influence.
 Aggressive and pornographic media is now making inroads into mainstream advertising and merchandising.

 Society has a moral duty to limit what can be conveyed by the media in order to protect children and the whole community from what is harmful, especially violent and pornographic content and gender re-assignment promotions.